Metaform/edc-protocols/specifications/catalog/catalog.binding.https.md

 ## Introduction

-This specification defines a RESTful API over HTTPS for the [Catalog Protocol] specification.
+This specification defines a RESTful API over HTTPS for the [Catalog Protocol].

 The OpenAPI definitions for this specification can be accessed [here](TBD).